Scandinavia: The Capitals to the Fjords14 days

 Passport & Visa

-In order to enter Denmark, Norway, Sweden and Finland (as well as Estonia on an optional excursion and Russia on the tour extension), U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of your return home.
-A visa is also required for U.S. and Canadian passport holders to enter Russia on the tour extension.
-You can obtain an individual visa through our recommended provider VisaCentral (www.visacentral.com/goaheadtours) or by applying directly through the Russian consulate.
+In order to enter Denmark, Norway, Sweden and Finland (as well as Estonia on an optional excursion and Russia on the tour extension), U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the reentry date.
+Additionally, U.S. and Canadian passport holders must obtain a visa in advance in order to enter Russia.
+You may choose to obtain your individual visa by applying directly to the Russian consulate or by using a visa provider, such as our partner company, VisaCentral.
 If you opt to apply with the Russian consulate and require additional assistance and/or documentation from Go Ahead Tours, a special arrangements fee of $95 per person may be charged.
 If you are not a U.S. or Canadian citizen, you must contact each country’s consulate for your specific entry requirements.

 There are no major health risks at your destinations.
 It is always advisable to check with your doctor or health-care provider for the latest updates and overseas travel requirements.